RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Query-Based Summarization

+To further investigate this difference, we follow \citet{edge2024local} and evaluate RAG and GraphRAG using LLM-as-a-Judge from two perspectives: \emph{Comprehensiveness} and \emph{Diversity}.
+Comprehensiveness measures how well a summary covers the details required by the query, while Diversity assesses whether the summary provides a broad and globally inclusive view.
+Prompt details are provided in Appendix~\ref{app:llmjudge_prompt}.
+For each query, we present summaries generated by RAG and GraphRAG to the LLM and ask it to select the better one under each criterion.

-The results of RAG vs. GraphRAG (Local) and RAG vs. GraphRAG (Global) on the QMSum and ODSum-story datasets are presented in Figure~\ref{fig:summ_comparision}.
-More result can be found in Appendix~\ref{app:llmjudge_result}.
-We can make the following observations: (1) \textbf{Position bias~\cite{shi2024judging, wang2024eliminating} is evident in the LLM-as-a-Judge evaluations for summarization task}, as changing the order of the two methods significantly affects the predictions.
-This effect is particularly strong in the comparison between RAG and GraphRAG (Local), where the LLMs make completely opposite decisions depending on the order, as shown in Figures~\ref{fig:qmsum_local} and~\ref{fig:odsum_local}.
-However, (2) Comparison between RAG and GraphRAG (Global): While the proportions vary, RAG consistently outperforms GraphRAG (Global) in Comprehensiveness but underperforms in Diversity as shown in Figures~\ref{fig:qmsum_global} and~\ref{fig:odsum_global}.
-This result suggests that \textbf{Community-based GraphRAG with Global Search focuses more on the global aspects of whole corpus, whereas RAG captures more detailed information.}
+To examine potential position effects in LLM-as-a-Judge evaluations, we consider two presentation orders: Order~1 (O1), where the RAG summary appears first, and Order~2 (O2), where the GraphRAG summary appears first.
+For each setting, we report the proportion of times each method is preferred by the LLM, where a higher proportion indicates stronger performance under the given presentation order.
+Figure~\ref{fig:summ_comparision} presents results comparing RAG with GraphRAG (Local) and GraphRAG (Global) on the QMSum and ODSum-story datasets; additional results are included in Appendix~\ref{app:llmjudge_result}.
+We make two key observations.
+First, \textbf{position bias~\cite{shi2024judging, wang2024eliminating} is clearly present in LLM-as-a-Judge evaluations for summarization}, as reversing the order of presented summaries leads to substantially different, and in some cases opposite, judgments.
+This effect is especially pronounced for the comparison between RAG and GraphRAG (Local), as shown in Figures~\ref{fig:qmsum_local} and~\ref{fig:odsum_local}.
+Second, in comparisons between RAG and GraphRAG (Global), RAG is consistently preferred in terms of Comprehensiveness, while GraphRAG (Global) is favored for Diversity (Figures~\ref{fig:qmsum_global} and~\ref{fig:odsum_global}).
+This suggests that \textbf{Community-based GraphRAG with global search emphasizes corpus-level coverage, whereas RAG is more effective at capturing fine-grained, query-specific details}.

+Finally, we report additional summarization results with reranking and iterative retrieval in Appendix~\ref{app:sec:iterative_retrieval} and ~\ref{app:sec:reranking}.
+We also provide a detailed analysis of indexing time, retrieval latency, generation cost, and token and storage usage for both methods in Appendix~\ref{app:sec:time}.
+Furthermore, we examine graph construction with different LLMs for summarization tasks in Appendix~\ref{app:graphconstruction}.

+\textbf{Summary.} Across query-based summarization benchmarks, RAG and GraphRAG exhibit different generation characteristic.
+Under reference-based metrics, RAG typically better matches detailed, query-specific ground-truth summaries, whereas GraphRAG, especially community-based global retrieval, tends to produce more corpus-level and diverse summaries that can deviate from fine-grained details.
+We also find that LLM-as-a-Judge evaluation can be sensitive to presentation order, raising reliability concerns for judge-based comparisons.
+Overall, these results highlight the need to balance detail fidelity, diversity, evaluation reliability, and system cost when applying (Graph)RAG to query-based summarization.